GeneralBots/BotServer/README.md

 # Reporting Security Issues

-Security issues and bugs should be reported privately, via email, to the pragmatismo.com.br Security team at [security@pragmatismo.com.br](mailto:security@pragmatismo.com.br).
+Security issues and bugs should be reported privately, via email, to the pragmatismo.cloud Security team at [security@pragmatismo.cloud](mailto:security@pragmatismo.cloud).
 You should receive a response within 24 hours.
 If for some reason you do not, please follow up via email to ensure we received your original message.

 # License & Warranty

-General Bot Copyright (c) pragmatismo.com.br.
+General Bot Copyright (c) pragmatismo.cloud.
 All rights reserved.
 Licensed under the AGPL-3.0.

 According to our dual licensing model, this program can be used either